coderefinery/documentation/_episodes/03-tools.md

 - Documented directly in the source code
 - Popular in the C++ community (Doxygen is to C++ what Sphinx is to Python)
 - Has support for Fortran and Python
-- Many keywords are understood by Doxygen: http://www.stack.nl/~dimitri/doxygen/manual/commands.html
+- Many keywords are understood by Doxygen: [Doxygen special commands](http://www.stack.nl/~dimitri/doxygen/manual/commands.html)
 - Can be used to also generate higher-level ("human") documentation
 - Can be deployed to GiHub/GitLab/Bitbucket Pages